scott-griffiths/scott-griffiths/README.md

 ----

 My new project is a bitwise format parsing and building library called [bitformat](https://github.com/scott-griffiths/bitformat).
-I'm aiming for a first alpha release later in 2024.
+It has now been released and is currently in alpha - please try it out if you're feeling adventurous.

 [![bitformat](https://raw.githubusercontent.com/scott-griffiths/bitformat/main/doc/bitformat_logo_small.png)](https://github.com/scott-griffiths/bitformat)